bbauska/UofM-Intro-HTML5/README.md

 ### Tips

--   **Decide what information the image conveys:** Does someone need to see the page to understand your message?
+-   <b>Decide what information the image conveys:</b> Does someone need to see the page to understand your message?
 If not, you can treat the image as decorative use a null (empty) text alternative (alt=&quot;&quot;).
     Make sure not to include a space inside the quotes since some screen readers may then read it aloud.

--   **If the image is information, be complete, but concise**: In most cases you should be able to use a short phrase or sentence as alt text.
+-   <b>If the image is information, be complete, but concise</b>: In most cases you should be able to use a short phrase or sentence as alt text.

--   **Prioritize information in text alternative:** Aim to put the most important information at the beginning.
+-   <b>Prioritize information in text alternative:</b> Aim to put the most important information at the beginning.

--   **Avoid superfluous information:** There is rarely a need to use the words "image", "icon", or "picture" in the alt text.
+-   <b>Avoid superfluous information:</b> There is rarely a need to use the words "image", "icon", or "picture" in the alt text.

--   **Handle complex images as a special case:** Complex images such as graphs, charts, maps, and illustrations contain substantial information -- more than can be conveyed in a short phrase or sentence.
+-   <b>Handle complex images as a special case:</b> Complex images such as graphs, charts, maps, and illustrations contain substantial information -- more than can be conveyed in a short phrase or sentence.
 In these cases, a two-part text alternative is required.